ben-volland/Nitrogen-Separation-from-Air-Codes/README.md

-Please find both codes referenced in the report titled: "Production of High Quality Nitrogen from Air".
+Please find both codes referenced in the report titled: "Production of High Quality Nitrogen from Air" by Ben Volland.